Related Links

 For each project topic, the EAL provides a number of resources for busy practitioners, which include:

-• Bibliographies of the highest quality research on a given topic
+• Bibliographies of the highest quality research on a given topic.

-• Conclusion Statements that provide concise statements of the collective research on a given question
+• Conclusion Statements that provide concise statements of the collective research on a given question.

-• Grades for each Conclusion Statement that provide a way for practitioners to determine how certain we can be of the Conclusion Statement, based on the quality and extensiveness of the supporting evidence.
+• Grades for each Conclusion Statement provide a way for practitioners to determine how certain we can be of the Conclusion Statement, based on the quality and extensiveness of the supporting evidence.

 • Evidence Summaries are brief narrative overviews that synthesize the major research findings on a given topic, including overview tables.